 The memo came following a study Fresenius conducted in its facilities between January 1 and December 31, 2010.
 The study identified 941 patients in 667 Fresenius facilities who experienced cardiopulmonary arrests within the facilities.

 The results showed that hemodialysis patients were up to six times more likely to be at risk of cardiopulmonary arrest if they had elevated pre-dialysis bicarbonate levels.
-This conclusion caused Fresenius to research the issue of bicarbonate overdose and resulting metabolic alkalosis following dialysis treatments “too late,” according to injured plaintiffs.
+This conclusion caused Fresenius to research the issue of bicarbonate overdose and resulting metabolic alkalosis following dialysis treatments.
+This was done “too late,” according to injured plaintiffs.

 The company memo was internally distributed on November 4, 2011, nearly four to five months prior to it coming to the attention of the FDA and other dialysis centers using the company’s products.
 A Class I recall (the most serious type of recall as classified by the FDA) followed for all lots of Granuflo acid concentrate, with the FDA determining that the company violated regulations regarding false and misleading labeling by not including such relevant information.